rodrigo-arenas/Sklearn-genetic-opt/CONTRIBUTING.md

     ```bash
     pytest sklearn_genetic
     ```
-* We can not merge if travis is red.
+* We can not merge if the tests fails.

 Thank you for being part of this project!